 Notwithstanding its precarious border location which changed from liability to advantage as the border areas were pacified and trade with Wales burgeoned Hereford thrived, in part thanks to business generated by the needs of the cathedral and of the castle, which was also the county's administrative centre, an occasional royal residence, and a storehouse for accumulating military supplies a role that is shown stimulating industry in the Domesday Book entry.
 Growth in prosperity attracted immigrants who contributed to the further development of commerce and industry.
 The new marketplace gradually developed specialized areas for trades such as the butchers, fishmongers, cooks, drapers, and leather-workers, a Jewish community grew up nearby to provide money-lending services (albeit mainly to outsiders), and institutions for administering commercial activity found homes there.
 The market was too ancient to require a licence, but other evidence suggests it was held on Saturdays, for Hereford in 1230 brought a complaint into the king's court that a Saturday market at Leominster was detrimental to its own.
 The complaint initially produced no result, in part because Hereford's own market was temporarily suspended in 1231 because of the war with Wales (the king ordering the sheriff to take the city into the king's hand if any of the citizens contravened the suspension), but also because the court case proved thorny the lord of Leominster having no licence but able to defend his market on the grounds of some more general royal charter so a compromise was arranged in 1237 whereby the king authorized the Leominster market changed to Fridays, and instructed the sheriff to ensure the change was implemented.

 In 1121 Henry I granted Bishop Capella a four-day fair in May at the feast of St. Ethelbert; around mid-century the Earl of Hereford approved this being extended to eight days, though perhaps this hit a problem, for in 1241 we find the king approving an extension from four to seven days.
-During fair-time the bishop was authorized to assume control over all trading activities in Hereford and the region within a five-league radius, which included the right to collect tolls at the city gates; at other times the bishop had the tithe of market profits (stallage and tolls).
+During fair-time the bishop was authorized to assume control over all trading activities in Hereford and the region within a five-league radius (although in 1262 licensed fairs and markets were explicitly excluded, doubtless after a swell of complaints), which included the right to collect tolls at the city gates; at other times the bishop had the tithe of market profits (stallage and tolls).
 The fair can be seen as one element in the economic growth of the city, along with construction of a new cathedral, north of its Saxon predecessor, over the course of the first half of the eleventh century, and replacement of the bridge over the Wye with a sturdier stone version (ca.1100) incorporating a chapel.
 By the close of the century a thriving cloth industry is evident at Hereford and the Jewry had arisen just north of the marketplace.

 On the other hand, as at Shrewsbury, the fair was the cause of conflict between burgesses and bishop, who argued that during the fair the entire city, or at least any commerce going on there, was under his fair jurisdiction.
 Some citizens tried to avoid fair dues by selling wool and leather from their houses, but the bishop complained to the king and the citizens were forced to foreswear the practice and agree to conduct their commerce only within the context of the fair, except as regarding basic foodstuffs (ale, wine, bread, meat, and fish).
 Another issue of conflict was whether the tenants of the bishop's fee could trade free of tolls in the city market, or whether this was a privilege limited to the king's burgesses, who held the city at fee farm.
 The latter, by royal charter of 1215, obtained recognition of their merchant gild and restriction of commerce within the city and its suburbs to gild members, or others to whom the city would license trading rights.
 However, an agreement of 1262 between bishop and citizens, following a scandalous outburst of violence directed against the bishop and his tenants, conceded to those tenants the right trade freely.
 Henry III's caretaker government granted a two-day fair in October to the citizens themselves in 1226, which the king himself confirmed and expanded to three days the following year.
 In 1284 a complaint was made that this fair was being damaged by the Michaelmas fair at Leominster, which had been licensed in 1265 but in 1282 shifted to slightly earlier dates in September; Leominster lost its fair as a result, but a few years later was compensated with grant of a fair in June.